DanyangLinda/weather-data/README.md

 "Beijing","39.9289","116.3883"
 ```

-Spark is used to combine the two datasets to contrct complete location and position dataset, where location, latitude and longitude comes from worldcities.csv and elevation comes from earthImage.csv (I roughly calculate elevation based on grey value of pixels with the formular `greyValue*(8848/255)` where maximum gray value is 255 and I assume the highest elevation is 8848 metres).
+Spark is used to combine the two datasets to construct location and position dataset, where location, latitude and longitude comes from worldcities.csv and elevation comes from earthImage.csv (I roughly calculate elevation based on grey value of pixels with the formular `elevation=greyValue*(8848/255)` where maximum gray value is 255 and I assume the highest elevation is 8848 metres).

-Using [Equirectangular Projection](https://www.tandfonline.com/doi/pdf/10.1080/10095020.2015.1017913) to map longitude and latitude to x and y coordinates of the pixels, I can use Spark can join two datasets to construct the following geography dataset:
+Using [Equirectangular Projection](https://www.tandfonline.com/doi/pdf/10.1080/10095020.2015.1017913) to map longitude and latitude to x and y coordinates of the pixels, Spark joins two datasets to construct the following geography dataset:
 ```
 Location,Position(latitude, longitude, elevation)
 ```